leeluush/gridLayot/README.md

     ```
 3. Open `index.html` in your browser to view the gallery.

-## Usage
+##  🚀 Usage

+- Open index.html in a web browser.
-- Click on the layout buttons to switch between different grid layouts.
+- Use the buttons to switch between different layouts
-- The gallery will adjust automatically to fit the screen size.
+- Click on any image to view a larger version in the lightbox.

 ## Contributing